 The ESA Method is a useful tool in teaching high-level concepts to more advanced students with the EXCEL series.

-Activities could include discussion, compare-and-contrast exercises, miming/acting, and more.
+Activities could include discussion, compare-and-contrast exercises, brainstorming, discussions, and more.

 Learning through discovery